nitishb-dev/AI-Resume-Helper/README.md

 ## 🎯 How It Works

 ### 1. **Upload Your Resume**
-Upload your PDF resume using our secure file handling system
+Upload your PDF/DOCX resume using our secure file handling system

 ### 2. **Add Job Description**
 Paste the job description you're targeting for optimal matching